-No, all the types of wood fillers are not necessarily suitable for painting.
+No, all types of wood fillers are not necessarily suitable for painting.
 Although eighty percent of them can be sanded to perfection, only a few can be painted depending upon their composition.
 Check the product description on the container in advance to know better about the painting specifications.

 Are wood fillers better than wood putty?

-The answer to that depends on your requirement.
+The answer to that depends on your requirements.
 If you want to repair an outdoor piece and don’t want to buy any additional glue or adhesive, putty is a better option.
 But if you want a fixer for indoor wooden structures and are running short on time, you should go for wood fillers.